Executive Order 14168: Department of Justice

 The Human Rights Campaign (HRC) and American Civil Liberties Union (ACLU) said they had received reports that transgender women were being transferred to men's prisons, told they would be, or moved to solitary confinement.
 The legal director of the HRC said the court orders granting inmates access to gender affirming care remain in effect despite federal policy changes.
 Data suggests that over 2,000 trans people in federal custody could be affected.
 The Bureau of Prisons stopped reporting the number of imprisoned transgender people as a result of the order.

 Advocates say the order violates the Prison Rape Elimination Act (PREA), a 2003 law requiring trans inmates be housed on a case-by-case basis and federal, state, and local prisons to enforce a zero-tolerance sexual assault policy.
 They also argued it violated the Americans with Disabilities Act, since the ADA recognizes gender dysphoria as a disability.
 It was also argued to violate the U.S. Constitution's Fifth Amendment's Due Process Clause and Eighth Amendment's prohibition against cruel and unusual punishment.

 On February 24, 2025, U.S. district judge Royce Lamberth temporarily blocked the transfer of trans women in federal prisons to men's facilities, and the denial of their access to hormone therapy.
 The temporary restraining order was in response to a lawsuit filed the previous week by three imprisoned trans women.
+In December, the DoJ eliminated policies designed LGBT prisoners from sexual assault.

+In February 2026, the Federal Bureau of Prisons adopted new policies based on policies in Florida that mandated conversion therapy for trans inmates.
+Under the federal policy, trans inmates would have their hair cut short, be taken off hormone medication, and instead be put into psychiatric therapy and given psychiatric drugs.